Alexseibr/miniapp/replit.md

 - **Debounced Fetching**: 300ms debounce on radius changes to reduce API load, with AbortController cleanup to prevent stale data leaks.
 - **Single-Select Category Filtering**: FeedPage uses single-select (not multi-select) to align with backend API capabilities, preventing client-side filtering confusion.
 - **Local AbortController Capture**: useNearbyAds captures AbortController locally at fetch start to prevent race conditions when rapid radius/location changes abort in-flight requests.
+- **Deferred Publishing**: Ads can be scheduled for future publication via `publishAt` field.
+Scheduled ads have `status='scheduled'` and `moderationStatus='scheduled'`.
+Cron worker (`workers/publishScheduler.js`) runs every minute, activating ads where `publishAt <= now`.
+On activation, status becomes 'active', moderationStatus stays unchanged (unless it was 'scheduled'), and validUntil is calculated from publishAt date (not creation date).
+Scheduled ads are hidden from public search but visible to owners in "My ads".

 ## External Dependencies